Grassyloki/WinVDDB/README.md

 ## Troubleshooting:

 -   Ensure all scripts are in C:\Scripts
--   Check Windows PowerShell execution policy
+-   Check Windows PowerShell execution policy (`Get-ExecutionPolicy` should be `RemoteSigned` or `Bypass`)
 -   Verify AutoHotkey v2 is installed correctly
 -   Ensure VirtualDesktopAccessor.dll is present and accessible
--   Make sure the Powershell-TOML module is installed
 -   Enable debug mode in config.toml to keep windows open and enable logging
 -   Check transcript logs for detailed error information
+-   If you get module-related errors:
+    - The script should handle missing modules automatically
+    - If PowerShell-TOML fails to install, complex TOML features may not work
+    - The VirtualDesktop module is not required as all functionality is handled by AutoHotkey

 ## Limitations: